peakvisor/panorama/README.md

 On ubuntu these can be installed with
 > sudo apt-get install libtbb-dev libpng-dev libjpeg-dev

+If you see the following error message:
+> sh: 1: convert: not found
+> sh: 1: gm: not found

+Then the solution is:
+> yum install imagemagick
+> yum install graphicsmagick (optional)

 # How to build the panorama converter

 Clone the repository with: